tolson1/Consulting/STAT7400/Alex/README.md

-I figured you would probably want your own personal directory.
+I figured you would probably want your own personal directory. <----hahah